gl-inet/docs3.x/docs/setup/4g_smart_router/applications.md

 ## File Sharing

-You can use an external USB storage or a MicroSD with GL.iNet router.
+You can use an external USB storage or a MicroSD card with GL.iNet router.
 The file sharing features of the external storage device can be configured in **File Sharing**.

 **Share via LAN**: Share the contents of the external storage device with all connected clients.